Quadrilateral Cowboy: Development

 Chung, the sole developer behind Blendo Games, explained that his philosophy for making games is that he likes "to experiment with different genres and try different things", and considers Cowboy to be a "very different direction" from his last game, Thirty Flights of Loving.
 The concept of the game bore out of Chung's experience with computing in the 1980s, which he considered in sharp contrast with modern computing today; Chung stated "There's something satisfying, something tactile, about punching commands into the computer, slamming the enter key, and mastering this new language."
 Further, he considered how the computer hacker stereotype is portrayed by Hollywood, and expanded the setting and story in view of that.
 Chung noted that the representation of hacking in other video games has typically been very simplified, such as color matching minigames, and wanted to develop a game that explored hacking in more detail.
 Cowboy was also inspired by Chung's father, a mechanic that would often need to disassemble equipment to figure out how the various parts interacted, and wanted to create a similar approach for the player in having to analyze the security systems' layouts within the game.
 Chung mentions Neuromancer, Ghost in the Shell, Snow Crash, Thief, Rainbow Six, and Uplink as influences for the game.

-Unlike Blendo's previous games that used a modified id Tech 2 engine, Chung used the id Tech 4 (Doom 3) engine for Cowboy, which provided "a lot more modern functionality" than the earlier engine.
+Unlike Blendo's previous games that used a modified id Tech 2 engine, Chung used the id Tech 4 engine for Cowboy, which provided "a lot more modern functionality" than the earlier engine.
 Chung had brought the game to the 2012 PAX Prime convention in Seattle; though those that had tried the game were initially concerned about having to learn programming, Chung found that they grasped the language easily and were able to complete the game's puzzles without additional help.
 Several of these players made comparisons of the game to William Gibson's Neuromancer novel and other cyberpunk themes.

 Shortly after the game's release, Blendo released the source code for Quadrilateral Cowboy under the GNU General Public License.